-When a life insurer sells a product held in segregated custody accounts, it means that the amount of insurance coverage offered under the policy is booked both under "segregated custody account insurance product liabilities" increased substantially, while other assets and other liabilities also continued to account for a growing share of insurer balance sheets due to the rapid growth of insurance products that are held in segregated custody accounts.
-Overall profitability improved, but negative interest rate spread and expected foreign exchange losses may erode profitability of some companies Profitability for life insurers as a whole has been improving annually since 2005.
+&lt;sup>48 When a life insurer sells a product held in segregated custody accounts, it means that the amount of insurance coverage offered under the policy is booked both under "segregated custody account insurance product assets" and "segregated custody account insurance product liabilities."

+Overall profitability improved, but negative interest rate spread and expected foreign exchange losses may erode profitability of some companies

+Profitability for life insurers as a whole has been improving annually since 2005.
 Net income before tax registered NT\$64.0 billion in 2007, still well above the NT\$37.2 billion of 2006, despite losses on both domestic and foreign investments in 2007 Q4 amid the global financial market turmoil (Chart 4.30).
 This increase was mainly supported by rising gains on securities investments and increasing income from insurance products held in segregated custody accounts.
 Average ROE and ROA were 13.70% and 0.78%, respectively, also up from 2006 (Chart 4.31), indicating that the overall profitability of life insurers improved.
 In addition, average return on investment was 3.78% in 2007, slightly higher than the 3.71% registered for the previous year.
 However, for some life insurers that early on issued a number of policies with high tabular interest rates, the current return was still lower than the interest rates that they committed to pay.
 The negative interest rate spread continues to erode their profitability.
 Investments in foreign securities for all life insurers, in the meantime, exceeded NT\$2.3 trillion at the end of 2007.
 This means that appreciation of the NT dollar could generate foreign exchange losses and cut into profitability.

-Average RBC ratio above statutory minimum requirement The average RBC ratio for life insurers49 was 263.29% at the end of 2007, a drop of 33.44 percentage points year on year.
+Average RBC ratio above statutory minimum requirement

+The average RBC ratio for life insurers was 263.29% at the end of 2007, a drop of 33.44 percentage points year on year.
 There were twelve companies with a ratio of over 300% and four under the statutory minimum of 200% (Chart 4.32).
 However, the total assets of these latter four firms only accounted for 4.27% of the total assets of all life insurers.

-Credit ratings for top three life insurers were stable Of Taiwan's 22 domestic life insurers, only eleven50 are rated by credit rating agencies.
-The top three of these were rated at twAAA, AAA(twn), and twAA51 at the end of 2007, respectively, which signified extremely strong or very strong ability to meet their financial commitments.
+Credit ratings for top three life insurers were stable

+Of Taiwan's 22 domestic life insurers, only eleven are rated by credit rating agencies.
+The top three of these were rated at twAAA, AAA(twn), and twAA at the end of 2007, respectively, which signified extremely strong or very strong ability to meet their financial commitments.
 The rating outlook for all domestic life insurers were either stable or positive, except that Taiwan Life's was negative due to some concerns about whether it has the ability to continue developing profitable new policies.

-4.2.2 Bills finance companies The total assets of bills finance companies continued to contract in 2007, while profitability and capital adequacy ratios also declined.
+4.2.2 Bills finance companies

+The total assets of bills finance companies continued to contract in 2007, while profitability and capital adequacy ratios also declined.
 Business operations also became more difficult in the face of sustained maturity mismatch between long-term assets and short-term liabilities, the shrinking of core businesses, as well as the erosion of potential profits on bond holdings.

 Assets continued to contract